aai-institute/pyDVL/docs/getting-started/glossary.md

 ### Maximum Sample Reuse  { #glossary-msr }

 MSR is a sampling method for data valuation that updates the value of every data point in one sample.
 This method can achieve much faster convergence.
-It can be used with any [semi-value][pydvl.valuation.methods.semivalue.SemivalueValuation] by setting the sampler to be `MSR`.
+In principle, it can be used with any [semi-value][pydvl.valuation.methods.semivalue.SemivalueValuation] by setting the sampler to be `MSR`, but due to the numerical instabilities introduced by the coefficients of e.g. Shapley values, it is mostly useful only with [Data Banzhaf][pydvl.valuation.methods.data_banzhaf.DataBanzhafValuation].
 Introduced by [@wang_data_2023]

 * [Implementation][pydvl.valuation.samplers.msr.MSRSampler]